Walter Samuel, 2nd Viscount Bearsted: Art collecting and philanthropy

 Samuel's father had donated money to the Maidstone Museum in which his son's Japanese collection, inspired by the family's oriental business activities, was displayed.
 Lord Bearsted continued to collect art after inheriting his father's titles and transformed Upton House in Warwickshire into a haven for his beautiful and ever-increasing collection.
 Among his artwork features pieces by Rembrandt, Canaletto, George Stubbs, Hans Holbein the Younger and Hogarth.
 His house and collection were donated to the National Trust in 1948 in order to preserve it for the British public to enjoy.

 Lord Bearsted was chairman of the trustees of the National Gallery, as recorded in 1936, and a trustee of the Tate Gallery, as recorded in 1938.
 In addition, he made many donations to the Ashmolean Museum in Oxford and served as chairman of the Whitechapel Art Gallery in London in the years preceding his death.

 Coming from a Jewish family, Samuel supported many Jewish charities including financing the Bearsted Memorial Hospital in Stoke Newington and the Bearsted maternity home at Hampton Court.
-He also campaigned for the emigration of Jews from Nazi Germany during the 1930s and, as at the London Conference of 1939, against closing Palestine to Jewish immigration.
+He also campaigned for the emigration of Jews from Nazi Germany during the 1930s and, at the London Conference of 1939, against closing Palestine to Jewish immigration.